rawatpranjal/industry-datasets/README.md

 # Industry Datasets

-A curated list of business datasets from the fields of Machine Learning, Marketing, Economics, Transporation, Operations, and Computer Science.
+A curated list of business datasets from the fields of Machine Learning, Marketing, Economics, Transportation, Operations, and Computer Science.

 ## Contents